The man who was under investigation in the death of a township teenager is not facing criminal charges.

 Executive Assistant Prosecutor Michael Paulhus did confirm, however, that there are no indictable charges pending against Doyle, and the DWI case would move forward in municipal court.

-In January, Paulhus said the DWI case had not been heard in order to avoid double jeopardy issues if criminal charges were to be filed.
+In January, Paulhus said the DWI case in order to avoid double jeopardy issues if criminal charges were to be filed.

 Maria Briffa said the DWI case had moved from Brick to Toms River, then to Point Pleasant, and the family was awaiting the confirmation of a new court date.
 The case was investigated by Toms River Police and county authorities instead of Brick police because Doyle was, at the time, a part-time employee with the township.
 He resigned that position shortly after the accident.